Points of Pride

 Kennesaw State has been elevated to an R3 classification – a doctoral institution with moderate research activity – by the Carnegie Classification of Institutions of Higher Learning.
-The university has nearly 150 undergraduate, master’s and doctoral programs.
+The university has more than 150 undergraduate, master’s and doctoral programs.

 Programs up to and including doctoral degrees that prepare students for the advancement of professional pursuits are especially attractive and are offered in all colleges of the university.
 Award-winning academic programs produce the highest number of teachers and nurses in Georgia and the state’s second-largest business school.
 Top majors include:

 - A sprawling physical plant spread across two campuses, consisting of 130 buildings and facilities for academics, operations, culture, recreation and residential living, is situated on more than 587 acres.

 - Chartered in 1963 by the Board of Regents of the University System of Georgia as a commuter school, Kennesaw State has become a destination campus, where more than 5,200 students live in eight distinctive residential communities in Kennesaw and Marietta.
 Students who reside on campus and those who commute have access to a full-range of world-class facilities, resources and activities.

 - Kennesaw State was named among the top 10 percent of institutions nationally, by the Carnegie Foundation, for its ongoing collaborative efforts with the larger community.